Ten day campervan trip around Iceland

 Stop at Vestrahorn & Stokksnes

-We received a warning note from Kuku that a strong wind will rage in the South.
-We hit the road again with the idea to outsmart the weather and escape from the windy area.
+We received a warning note from the Kuku Campers team that a strong wind will rage in the South.
+We hit the road again with the idea to outsmart the weather, escape from the windy area, and above all protect the van from potential damages.
 Unfortunately, you cannot outsmart the weather in Iceland.
 We stopped at Viking coffee to grab a cup of coffee.
 The farm-owner runs the cafe, and he charges visitors a small fee (800 ISK) to explore his property, including a photogenic Viking village film set and miles of black-sand beaches, where seals laze and the backdrop of Vestrahorn creates superb photos.
 And we saw a lot!
 But only in our fantasies.
 So don’t be hard on yourself, sometimes there will be bad weather but have fun anyway!
 Once again good waterproof clothes are a must.

-Swim at Djúpavogskörin thermal bath where a dip into hot water is the perfect cure-all after some serious bad weather.
+Swim at Djúpavogskörin thermal bath where a dip into hot water is the perfect cure-all after an entire day of bad weather.

 Day 4 - Heading east